WELCOME TO OUR CLASS!

 For promotion to the next grade, students in Second Grade must have at least an overall score of 2 in ELA and Math.
 The overall score will be calculated as the average of the 4th term scores on each indicator for ELA and Math.
 Students must also meet the requirements as it relates to the I-ready Growth modules.

 new this year ....Progress reports will be viewed as a part of the grading system and not printed as they were in the past.

 Our Learning Expectations (rules for class behavior) 1.We will keep hands, feet, and belongings to ourselves.
 2. We will raise our hands and receive permission before getting out of our seat or talking 3.
 We will respect students, staff, teachers and self at all times 4.
 We will not make unnecessary noise 5.We will try to do our best always and follow all school expectations (Unhappy) Consequences 1.Student will receive a warning before clip is moved.(Student will acknowledge the warning)2.
 Students clip will be moved down our chart from happy camper-(a position everyone begins with daily) and five minutes of free time will be deducted from free time for each incidence.
 After three moves parents/ guardian will be contacted.
 3. Conduct will be noted on daily conduct sheet for parent/guardian.
 (Happy) Consequences 1. clip can move up chart as positive behaviors occur.
 2. Students will receive positive rewards for maintaining excellent behaviors 3.
 Friday specials

 ****Extreme misbehaviors and or persistent behaviors will result in a discipline referral****

 Homework Homework is an important part of the learning process.
 Students will have homework in math and reading every night Monday- Thursday.
-They also need to practice their sight word list daily and complete reading log that must include 15 to 20 minutes of reading practice.
+They also need to practice their sight word list daily and complete reading log that must include a minimum of 20 minutes of reading practice.